 An interesting issue that I have run into when working with clients to book these awards is that if you are sending in your documents from a Gmail account and you drag and drop a .jpg into the document it embeds the image.
 For whatever reason, Korean Air’s email servers seem to be blocking emails with embedded content, meaning that they will not receive your email with the documents.
 The workaround here is to actually use the little paperclip icon to attach the files rather than dragging and dropping the documents into the message.
 Hopefully that will save all of you Gmail users a couple hours of crying and hair-pulling.

 If you aren’t quite ready to book your award then Korean Air’s award ticket hold can be pretty awesome.
 They will allow you to hold flights for up to 30 days for Delta Partner flights, 5-7 days for most other partners and a very brief 24 hours for Aeromexico awards.
-This allows you to lock in your award flights while you transfer in points from either Chase or SPG (though the Chase transfers should be instant) or just to hold a flight while you look at other options.
+This allows you to lock in your award flights while you transfer in points or just to hold a flight while you look at other options.

 I would imagine they have such a liberal hold policy partly because their booking process can be so challenging.
 Being able to hold the seats for between a week and a month, in the case of most awards, should provide you enough time to locate and send in all of the appropriate forms to prove that you are related to the other travelers on your itinerary.